Exit Interview Template

 Under the signature, you will see a small block that you do not have to fill out.
 This block is only for your interviewer (or company’s representative) to complete.

-After the form is complete, you will have an interview with the company representative, who will discuss everything that you have written, where you will be able to provide additional thoughts and comments on the document’s content.
+After the form is complete, you will have an interview with the company representative, who will discuss everything that you have written, and you will be able to provide additional thoughts and comments on the document’s content.